Homalopoma maculosa

-Homalopoma maculosa is a species of sea snail, a marine gastropod mollusk in the family Colloniidae.
+Homalopoma maculosa is a species of sea snail, a marine gastropod mollusc in the family Colloniidae.

 Description

 The white shell is small, globose and umbilicate.
 It is rather thin and shining.
 It is concentrically irregularly ribbed.
 The interstices are grooved, concave and transversely very faintly striate The ribs are spotted remotely with rose red.
 The altitude is about equal to the diameter.
 The subsutural rib is frequently nodose.
 The umbilicus is crenated within the margin.

 Distribution

 This species occurs in the Pacific Ocean off French Polynesia, Hawaii and the Marshall Islands.